Reflexology and Mindfulness

 Evaluation of this kind is a mental activity that requires logical thinking and analysis.
 Both of these are alien to the practice of being mindfully in the moment.

 These days I can't even take my car to be serviced without being asked to complete a, "How was it for you?" questionnaire.
 It is not surprising then that we also talk to ourselves in our heads constantly.

 Therefore it is something which we usually need to deliberately practice.
-The easiest way to start is therefore when we are experiencing pleasurable sensations because it is so much easier then.
+The easiest way to start is when we are experiencing pleasurable sensations.

 Being mindfully in the moment is to simply be aware of the here and now and of just being.
 When we are having a positive experience this is easier to do.

 It is quite simple, for instance, to let your body slide into a hot bath and just wallow in the pure sensation.

 4. Everyday ways to develop a mindfulness habit

 There are many instances in everyday life which there are touch experiences similar to participating in massage therapies.

 Have you ever wandered barefoot across a sandy beach and allowed yourself to simply be aware of the sensations of the sand against the soles of your feet?

 Some types of sand are drier and powdery and feel as if the ground is collapsing beneath your feet as you tread.
 Other sandy stretches may be firmer, contain more moisture and be composed of a series of ridges caused by the movements of the tide.
 These give a very different experience from the former.